dcf21/acorn-tape-reader/README.md

 # acorn_tape_parse.py

-This script in this repository extracts files from WAV recordings of cassettes saved by 8-bit Acorn computers, including the BBC Micro, Acorn Electron and BBC Master computers.
+This Python script extracts binary files from WAV recordings of audio cassette tapes recorded by 8-bit Acorn computers, including the BBC Micro, Acorn Electron and BBC Master computers.

 This script was used by the author to recover all the Acorn tapes archived on the website <https://files.dcford.org.uk/>.

-By default, this script simply exports all the files to a specified output directory, though it is simple to call the <WavAcornFileSearch> class from an external script to perform other actions on the files found.
+By default, this script simply exports all the files to a specified output directory and outputs a textual summary of the metadata associated with each file (load address, etc.).
+If a more sophisticated export is required, it is simple to call the <WavAcornFileSearch> class from an external script to perform other actions on the files found.

 ## Limitations

 * This script only accepts 16-bit mono wav files as input.
+Any bit rate is supported, but >= 44.1kHz is recommended.

 * This script is quite sensitive to low-frequency noise.
 You may be able to recover more files if you use audio-editing software (e.g. Adobe Audition or Audacity) to pass the input audio through a ~100-Hz high-pass filter before calling this script.